bolee222/hugo-bolee/content/_index.md

 #### Theme

 Korea is blessed with a rich material culture that is woven into the fabric of everyday life.
 Ranging from the tangible food culture with kimchi, bibimbap, and ssambap to the intricate procedures in k-beauty and carefully choreographed dance movements in k-pop that connect music with fans.
 Korean manufacturers are rapidly innovating and experimenting with specialized consumer products such as the kimchi fridges, LED face masks, and air dressers for garment care.
 South Koreans are early and fast adopters of technology and have the fastest internet, and Korea has the highest smartphone penetration rate in the world.
 As the digital world is penetrating our physical environment faster than ever with self-learning systems that become increasingly connected, autonomous, we as designers, artists, educators, and researchers find ourselves defining new ways of computing in objects and environments.
-Therefore the theme: **“Making.
+Therefore, the theme: **“Making.
 Things.
-Think.”** as we want to look into the design of the autonomous everything and the (future) impact on our (daily) life.
+Think.”** is we want to look into the design of the autonomous everything and the (future) impact on our (daily) life.
 While this topic is not new, it is the very core of TEI: bridging computing with the physical world.
 We think that designing for “autonomy” might require new approaches and a diverse set of skills and tools.
 The material virtual culture of South Korea provides a good background and new perspective to explore and discuss future challenges (not only technological), and more importantly, the outcomes of the emerging autono- mous everything and how TEI contributes to their development.

 {{< figure "/2022/images/euljiro.jpg" "rooftop tour in Seoul Euljiro Area" >}}